deduce

 Function (Term)

-A function term starts with λ or fun, followed by parameter names and their types, then the body of the function enclosed in braces.
+A function term starts fun, followed by parameter names and their types, then the body of the function enclosed in braces.
 For example, the following defines a function for computing the area of a rectangle.

 To call a function, apply it to the appropriate number and type of arguments.